 The youngest children in NZ are given less value by the Government than older children, adults and the elderly.
 As early childhood teachers we are regarded as little more than babysitters despite our training and qualifications being equivalent to primary and secondary teachers.

 Over 20 years ago the Kindergarten Teachers’ Association (industrial union) drew comparisons between pay rates with nursing and other occupations such as the police.
 One argument was that cleaners got paid more than kindergarten teachers!

 Kindergarten teachers however got more than what nursery school or crèche workers got in those days.
 Both Kindergarten and crèche workers got more than those who were parents working in Playcentre.

-One reason for low pay rates is that early childhood education is a female dominated industry (read more) and the Ministry of Education has failed to do anything to change this over the past 20 years since Dr Sarah Alexander's ground-breaking research on male teacher experiences in childcare and kindergarten services that pointed to the decline in male participation and a more recent national survey of the ECE sector that showed majority support for including more men in teaching.
+Successive governments and the Ministry of Education have supported this.
+Gender diversity policy has not been brought into education law for the early childhood sector (read more).
+And it has been 20 years since Dr Sarah Alexander's ground-breaking research on male teacher experiences in childcare and kindergarten services that pointed to the decline in male participation.
+A more recent national survey of the ECE sector showed majority support for including more men in teaching. (read more)

 In 2002 NZEI Te Riu Roa negotiated pay parity for kindergarten teachers with Primary School teachers.
 This had a flow on effect for staff working in other parts of the sector, with childcare and other ECE service providers realising they needed to pay higher wages to compete for qualified teachers with kindergartens.

-Kindergarten teachers are covered by the Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement (KTCA).
+Kindergarten teachers are covered by the State Sector Act 1998.
+Kindergarten Teachers, Head Teachers and Senior Teachers' are paid under a Collective Agreement (KTCA).